Spectral influence in networks: An application to Input-Output analysis: Application to input-output analysis

 \end{enumerate}

-If we study the historical evolution from $1995$ to $2018$, one can conclude, according to figure \ref{CyclicalityMor}, that Moroccan interindustrial flows structure is clearly tending towards a structure with strong cyclicality characterized with strong diffusion and interdependence.
-The Moroccan passes from one big cluster with weak cyclicality regrouping almost all sectors to three key components with strong cyclicality.
-One can give a detailed lecture:
+The historical evolution of Moroccan interindustrial flows from $1995$ to $2018$, as depicted in figure \ref{Fig3}, reflects a structure that is clearly trending toward one characterized by strong cyclicality, marked by robust diffusion and interdependence.
+Morocco transitions from a single large cluster with weak cyclicality, encompassing nearly all sectors, to three distinct components with pronounced cyclicality.
+A detailed analysis is as follows:

 \begin{enumerate}